devProMaleek/devProMaleek/README.md

 - 😊 I see myself as a curious and self-directed individual.
 - 👨‍🎓 I'm just a student who love to code.
 - ✔ Fun fact: I love to play online games and exercise.
-- 💻 I'm currently taking HNG internship.
+- 💻 I participated in HNG internship 2021, and i opted out at stage 7.
 - 🔌 Tinkering with electronics.
 - 📖 I'm passionate about Reading
 - LEARNING ALL THE THINGS!
 No, but seriously, I love learning😀
 - 👨‍💻 I work at Chethsoft Limited.
+- 👨‍💻 I work with Mira Payments as a Frontend Intern.

 ### What I am focusing on👨‍💻
 I am currently improving my skills on React and Figma.
 Afterward, I'm looking forward to learning Redux, PHP, GraphQL and solidify my basic on Laravel.
 I am also looking for internship placement so i can challenge myself and gain more experience.